 - Three years for annual tests to correspond with the three year inspection cycle so that Ecology can see all tests between inspections. - Six years for tests required every three years so that two records are available for review during an inspection. - Life of the system for anything that would be relevant for that period of time, records of installations, repairs, compatibility, etc. This information is relevant throughout the system's life for repairs and to investigate releases etc.

-Regarding previously deferred systems, changes were made in the proposed rule to align recordkeeping requirements with the general requirements for USTs that were regulated under WAC 173-360.
+Regarding previously deferred systems, changes were made in the rule amendments to align recordkeeping requirements for these systems with the general requirements for USTs that were regulated under Chapter 173-360 WAC.

 Implementation timelines: